 \subsection{Currents}

-Let $M$ be a compact K\"ahler manifold in this section.
-Then $H^{p,p}(M,\CC)$ is identified with the quotient of the space of $d$-closed $(p,p)$-currents modulo the $\ddbar$-exact currents.
-For our purpose the case of $p=1$ is important.
-A $d$-closed almost positive $(1,1)$-current $T$ is said to have analytic (\textit{resp}. algebraic) singularities (along a subscheme $V(\I)$ defined by an ideal sheaf $\I$), if its potential function $\varphi$ can be locally written as
+Since $M$ is a K\"ahler manifold, $H^{p,p}(M,\CC)$ is identified with the quotient of the space of $d$-closed $(p,p)$-currents modulo the $\ddbar$-exact currents.
+For our purpose, the case of $p=1$ is important.
+We say that a function $\varphi$ is a potential function of a $(1,1)$-current $T$ if $T = \ddbar \varphi$.
+Notice that a (local) potential function is uniquely determined modulo the pluriharmonic functions.
+If $T$ is $d$-closed, we can locally take a potential function of $T$.
+A $d$-closed $(1,1)$-current is said to have analytic (resp. algebraic) singularities (along the subscheme $V(\I)$ defined by an ideal sheaf $\I$), if its potential function $\varphi$ can be locally written as